 Finally, in the words of Google, if you want to be competitive in the world of micro-moments, you have to “Be Useful.”
 This means that once you’ve managed to capture your audience’s attention, you need to keep them engaged with valuable content they can use to inform their final purchase decision.
 Here are a few ideas of how to do that:

-1. Find opportunities to teach: In the past two years, mobile searches for product review have increased by 35%.
+1. Find opportunities to teach: In the past two years, mobile searches for product reviews have increased by 35%.
 If that’s not proof that micro-moments are a thing and people are searching for answers, I don’t know what is.
 That’s not to say that all your content should consist of product reviews, but focus on teaching prospects something new about what you have to offer.
 Aim to create content that shows the value of your product, the features that make it unique, and why it’s the solution they are looking for.

 2. Make your content easy to consume: Your prospects want information and they want it fast.
 Don’t make it hard for them to find the answers they need by making your landing pages too text heavy or creating content that is difficult to follow.
 Instead, create pieces like infographics, videos or easy-to-follow blog posts to direct them to the products or services they need to solve their problem.